unpoller/unpoller/integrations/inputunifi/README.md

-# Unifi Poller
+# UniFi Poller

-Collect your Unifi Controller Data and send it to an InfluxDB instance.
+Collect your UniFi Controller Data and send it to an InfluxDB instance.
 Grafana dashboards included.
 Updated 2019.

 ## Description